rwooster/half/web/Mainpage.md

 The [half](\ref half_float::half) type uses the standard IEEE representation with 1 sign bit, 5 exponent bits and 10 mantissa bits (11 when counting the hidden bit).
 It supports all types of special values, like subnormal values, infinity and NaNs.
 But there are some limitations to the complete conformance to the IEEE 754 standard:

 - The implementation does not differentiate between signalling and quiet NaNs, this means operations on [half](\ref half_float::half)s are not specified to trap on signalling NaNs (though they may, see last point).
-- Though arithmetic operations are internally rounded to single-precision using the underlying single-precision implementation's current rounding mode, those values are then converted to half-precision using the default half-precision rounding mode (changed by defining [HALF_ROUND_STYLE](\ref HALF_ROUND_STYLE) and [HALF_ROUND_TIES_TO_EVEN](\ref HALF_ROUND_TIES_TO_EVEN) accordingly).
+- Though arithmetic operations are internally rounded to single-precision using the underlying single-precision implementation's current rounding mode, those values are then converted to half-precision using the default half-precision rounding mode (changed by defining [HALF_ROUND_STYLE](\ref HALF_ROUND_STYLE) accordingly).
 This mixture of rounding modes is also the reason why [std::numeric_limits<half>::round_style](\ref std::numeric_limits<half_float::half>::round_style) may actually return `std::round_indeterminate` when half- and single-precision rounding modes don't match.
 - Because of internal truncation it may also be that certain single-precision NaNs will be wrongly converted to half-precision infinity, though this is very unlikely to happen, since most single-precision implementations don't tend to only set the lowest bits of a NaN mantissa.
 - The implementation does not provide any floating point exceptions, thus arithmetic operations or mathematical functions are not specified to invoke proper floating point exceptions.
 But due to many functions implemented in single-precision, those may still invoke floating point exceptions of the underlying single-precision implementation.

 Some of those points could have been circumvented by controlling the floating point environment using `<cfenv>` or implementing a similar exception mechanism.
 But this would have required excessive runtime checks giving two high an impact on performance for something that is rarely ever needed.
 If you really need to rely on proper floating point exceptions, it is recommended to explicitly perform computations using the built-in floating point types to be on the safe side.
-In the same way, if you really need to rely on a particular rounding behaviour, it is recommended to either use single-precision computations and explicitly convert the result to half-precision using half_cast() and specifying the desired rounding mode, or synchronize the default half-precision rounding mode to the rounding mode of the single-precision implementation (most likely `HALF_ROUND_STYLE=1`, `HALF_ROUND_TIES_TO_EVEN=1`).
+In the same way, if you really need to rely on a particular rounding behaviour, it is recommended to either use single-precision computations and explicitly convert the result to half-precision using half_cast() and specifying the desired rounding mode, or synchronize the default half-precision rounding mode to the rounding mode of the single-precision implementation (most likely `HALF_ROUND_STYLE=1`).
 But this is really considered an expert-scenario that should be used only when necessary, since actually working with half-precision usually comes with a certain tolerance/ignorance of exactness considerations and proper rounding comes with a certain performance cost.

 -------------------